 Alright Nomsters, we’ve been getting messages left and right about this topic so we’re extra excited to share today’s post with you guys.
-We’ve asked 4 of our favorite Maryland foodies to talk about the best crab cakes in Baltimore, and you’re definitely going to want to see who made the cut.
-So, without further ado, let’s kick things off with Fleet Street Write Up.
+We’ve asked some of our favorite Maryland foodies to talk about the best crab cakes in Baltimore… and we added our own two cents as well, so stick with us until the very end to see who made the cut.

 Asking for the best crab cakes in Baltimore is kind of like asking New Yorkers who serves the best pizza or Philadelphians where’s the best cheesesteak—you’re bound to get passionate opinions and recommendations.

 My favorite crab cakes in Baltimore are from Faidley’s Seafood, a restaurant/market found inside the historic Lexington Market.
 They’re so good, in fact, that I still remember the very first time I had the jumbo lump crab cake there.
 I was a freshman at Johns Hopkins University and an upperclassman friend of mine took me to get “the best crab cakes ever.”

 We drove to Lexington Market a little before noon to beat the lunch crowds and ordered the jumbo lump crab cakes.
 We picked up our food on the maroon plastic trays, carried them over to the high-top tables, and prepared to eat the crab cakes.

 I took one bite of the softball-sized jumbo lump crab cake and was an instant believer.
 Though I grew up in Maryland, this was the first time I had a crab cake that, instead of having a ton of filler ingredients, had substantial chunks of delicate and sweet crab meat.
 It was love at first bite.